 Your weight influences your bone density.
 For example, a woman who weighs less than 127 pounds is 10 times more likely to have lower bone density than a woman who weighs 150 pounds or more.
 Your risk of bone loss increases when you have a low percentage of body fat.

 3. Osteoporosis and Risk of Broken Bones

 Teen girls with female athlete triad are at risk for early broken bones.
 In fact, a broken bone may be the sign that first alerts the doctor there is a problem.
-Up to 30% of ballet dancers suffer from repeated stress fractures, which points to problems with not getting enough bone minerals and low body weight.
+Up to 30% of ballet dancers suffer from repeated stress fractures, which points to problems getting enough bone minerals and to low body weight.